-Students will be permitted take courses in their home countries through the University of Pittsburgh’s study abroad program provider partners.
+Students will be permitted to take courses in their home countries through the University of Pittsburgh’s study abroad program provider partners.
 Most of these partners have existing centers in each location, others work with partner institutions to deliver content.
-Please check the website for each program (listed on the right side) to see the setup and structure for each location.
+Please check the webpage for each program (listed on the right side) to see the setup and structure for each location.

 The Pitt on Location programs offer a wide range of courses across different departments.
 Some of the courses offered on the programs fulfil General Education Requirements as well.
-Please check each program website to see the list of courses offered in each location.
+Please check each program page to see the list of courses offered in each location.

 Please note that Instructors will not be from the University of Pittsburgh.
 All courses will be delivered by local and/or international faculty through Pitt’s study abroad program provider partners.